pilosophos/pilosophos.github.io/src/writing/trivia.md

 the ballot, and handing them onigiri filled with cash.

 ## Merge algorithm
-Have to sorted arrays and two pointers.
+Have two sorted arrays and two pointers.
 Advance whatever pointer has the smaller of the two and put the value in the merged array.

 ## Areal features